ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

     ping <Remote tunnel IP>
     ```
     {: codeblock}

-    The TX and RX counts on a `show interfaces tunnel tun0` should be seen to increment.
+    The TX and RX counts on a `show interfaces tunnel tun0` should be seen to increment while there is `ping` traffic.

 4. If traffic is not flowing, `monitor interface` commands can be used to observe what traffic is seen on each interface.
 Interface `tun0` shows the internal traffic over the tunnel.
 Interface `dp0bond1` will show the encapsulated traffic flow to and from the remote VPN gateway.
     ```
     monitor interface tunnel tun0 traffic
     monitor interface bonding dp0bond1 traffic
     ```
-If no return traffic is seen, the data center networking team will need to observe the traffic flows at the VPN and tunnel interfaces at the remote site to diagnose the issue.
+If no return traffic is seen, the data center networking team will need to monitor the traffic flows at the VPN and tunnel interfaces at the remote site to localise the issue.

 ## Create static IP route
 {: #Define_Routing}